 Solidcore continues to adhere to its commitments combat climate change and targets of reducing its direct and energy-related emissions, and gradually adapts its Climate Action Plan to the new circumstances and changes in Group structure.

 In its Climate Strategy, Solidcore gives an unconditional priority to real decarbonisation projects and states that offsetting is reserved only for hard-to-abate or residual emissions.
-We disclose data on climate performance and progress towards climate and environmental goals in our Integrated Reports, which are fully compliant with TCFD recommendations.
+We disclose data on climate performance and progress towards climate and environmental goals in our

 We are also adapting a plan for a phased transition to disclosures in accordance with IFRS S1 and S2.